Quantum supremacy: Quantum supremacy in the 20th century

-In 1936, Alan Turing published his paper, “On Computable Numbers”, in response to the 1900 Hilbert Problems.
-Turing's paper described what he called a “universal computing machine”, which later became known as a Turing machine.
-In 1980, Paul Benioff utilized Turing's paper to propose the theoretical feasibility of Quantum Computing.
-His paper, “The Computer as a Physical System: A Microscopic Quantum Mechanical Hamiltonian Model of Computers as Represented by Turing Machines“, was the first to demonstrate that it is possible to show the reversible nature of quantum computing as long as the energy dissipated is arbitrarily small.
-In 1981, Richard Feynman showed that quantum mechanics could not be simulated on classical devices.
-During a lecture, he delivered the famous quote, “Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical, and by golly it's a wonderful problem, because it doesn't look so easy.”
+In 1936, Alan Turing published his paper, "On Computable Numbers", in response to the 1900 Hilbert Problems.
+Turing's paper described what he called a "universal computing machine", which later became known as a Turing machine.
+In 1980, Paul Benioff used Turing's paper to propose the theoretical feasibility of Quantum Computing.
+His paper, "The Computer as a Physical System: A Microscopic Quantum Mechanical Hamiltonian Model of Computers as Represented by Turing Machines", was the first to demonstrate that it is possible to show the reversible nature of quantum computing as long as the energy dissipated is arbitrarily small.
+In 1981, Richard Feynman showed that quantum mechanics could not be efficiently simulated on classical devices.
+During a lecture, he delivered the famous quote, "Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical, and by golly it's a wonderful problem, because it doesn't look so easy."
 Soon after this, David Deutsch produced a description for a quantum Turing machine and designed an algorithm created to run on a quantum computer.

 In 1994, further progress toward quantum supremacy was made when Peter Shor formulated Shor's algorithm, streamlining a method for factoring integers in polynomial time.
-Later on in 1995, Christopher Monroe and David Wineland published their paper, “Demonstration of a Fundamental Quantum Logic Gate”, marking the first demonstration of a quantum logic gate, specifically the two-bit "controlled-NOT".
-In 1996, Lov Grover put into motion an interest in fabricating a quantum computer after publishing his algorithm, Grover's Algorithm, in his paper, “A fast quantum mechanical algorithm for database search”.
-In 1998, Jonathan A. Jones and Michele Mosca published “Implementation of a Quantum Algorithm to Solve Deutsch's Problem on a Nuclear Magnetic Resonance Quantum Computer”, marking the first demonstration of a quantum algorithm.
+In 1995, Christopher Monroe and David Wineland published their paper, "Demonstration of a Fundamental Quantum Logic Gate", marking the first demonstration of a quantum logic gate, specifically the two-bit "controlled-NOT".
+In 1996, Lov Grover put into motion an interest in fabricating a quantum computer after publishing his algorithm, Grover's Algorithm, in his paper, "A fast quantum mechanical algorithm for database search".
+In 1998, Jonathan A. Jones and Michele Mosca published "Implementation of a Quantum Algorithm to Solve Deutsch's Problem on a Nuclear Magnetic Resonance Quantum Computer", marking the first demonstration of a quantum algorithm.